Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 \subsubsection{Clustering effectiveness}

-To find out which topics are better represented by the clustering of the networks, we use the concept of clustering effectiveness that we introduced in our prior work \cite{bascur2025topics}.
-The unit to measure the clustering effectiveness is “Purity”, which is, for a set of selected clusters, which fraction of their documents belong to a given topic.
+To find out which topics are better represented by the clustering of the networks, we use the concept of clustering effectiveness that we introduced in our prior work \cite{previouswork}.
+The unit to measure the clustering effectiveness is “Purity”, which is, for a set of selected clusters, the fraction of their documents that belong to a given topic.
 In mathematical terms, Purity is defined as:

-Here, $N$ denotes the number of selected clusters, $D_i$ denotes the documents in selected cluster $i$ and $D_M$ denotes the topic documents of the topic.
+Here, $N$ denotes the number of selected clusters, $D_i$ denotes the documents in selected cluster $i$ and $D_M$ denotes the topic documents of the topic (these concepts are clarified below).
 The higher Purity, the more effective the clustering.
-Purity is bounded between values $0$ and $1$, with Purity value $1$ meaning that the selected clusters only contain topic documents.
+Purity is bounded between values zero and one, with Purity value one meaning that the selected clusters only contain topic documents.

 We calculate Purity for each clustering solution and topic, but instead of selecting all the clusters that contain topic documents to calculate Purity, we only select a subset of these clusters.
 To do this, we sort all the clusters that contain topic documents from the highest to the lowest number of topic documents, with ties won by the smallest cluster.
 Then, we choose the threshold of the minimum number of topic documents that we want the set of selected clusters to contain, and then select clusters in the sorted order until we reach this threshold.
 We call this value Coverage, and it is a fraction of the total number of topic documents.
 In our paper we calculate Purity for three Coverage values: 0.25, 0.50 and 0.75.
 We only compare Purity values calculated using the same Coverage value.
-In reference to subsection \ref{subsection:Topics and topic categories}, the reason why Size bins start at 40 is because at Coverage 0.25 the value of the threshold is only 10 documents, which we set as the minimum number to have a meaningful academic topic.
+In reference to Section \ref{Topics and topic categories}, the reason why Size bins start at 40 is because at Coverage 0.25 the value of the threshold is only 10 documents, which we set as the minimum to have a meaningful academic topic.

+To illustrate this procedure, consider the computation of Purity for topic $M$ in a clustering solution $Sol$ at Coverage $Cov$.
+Let $|D_M|$ denote the total number of documents associated with topic $M$.
+The threshold $t$ for the minimum number of topic documents is defined as $t = |D_M| \cdot Cov$.
+All clusters in $Sol$ that contain at least one topic document are sorted in descending order by $|D_i \cap D_M|$, with ties broken by ascending cluster size $|D_i|$.
+Clusters are selected sequentially until the cumulative number of topic documents in the selected clusters is greater than or equal to $t$.
+This set of clusters is then used to compute Purity.
+As a concrete example, suppose that three clusters are selected with sizes $|D_i| = 100$, $200$, and $300$, and that each contains $|D_i \cap D_M| = 10$ topic documents.
+In this case, Purity is given by